CONP-PCNO/conp-dataset/README.md

 datalad install -r http://github.com/CONP-PCNO/conp-dataset
 ```

-Get the files you are interested in by typing:
+Get the files you are interested in:

 ```console
 datalad get <file_name>